QuantumPackage/qp2/docs/source/programs/cisd.rst

 ====

+ Configuration Interaction with Single and Double excitations.

+ This program takes a reference Slater determinant of ROHF-like occupancy,

  and performs all single and double excitations on top of it, disregarding spatial symmetry and compute the "n_states" lowest eigenstates of that CI